populationgenetics/exercises/Population_structure/ExerciseStructure_2022.md

-# Exercise in structured populations
+# Exercise in inference of population structure and admixture

 ## Program

-  - Construction and interpret a Principal Component Analysis (PCA) plot using SNP data
+  - Constructing and interpretating of a Principal Component Analysis (PCA) plot using SNP data
-  - Running and interpreting ADMIXTURE analyse using SNP data
+  - Running and interpreting ADMIXTURE analyses using SNP data

 ## Learning objectives

-  - Introduce command-line based approach to structure analyses
+  - Learn how to perform PCA and ADMIXTURE analyses of SNP data

-  - Learn to interpret results from structure analyses and put these in a biological context
+  - Learn how to interpret results from such analyses and to put these in a biological context

 ## Recommended reading

   - ”An introduction to Population Genetics” page 99-103

-## Clarifying chimpanzee population structure and admixture using exome data
+## Inferring chimpanzee population structure and admixture using exome data

 Disentangling the chimpanzee taxonomy has been surrounded with much attention, and with continuously newly discovered populations of